anonfaded/fadeboard/README.md

 **Strong Passwords**
 - This will be your personal password manager type of keyboard which will auto make strong passwords while you remember the simple english, for example if we have a password `thisismysecretpassword`, you type and remember the same but in output it will become `th!$!$my$3cr3tpa$$w0rd`, see the magic🎩.
 Also not everyone will be having this keyboard so if someone knows or heard your password, they won't remember the complex password.

-Well you can share more ideas of where else it can be used :)
+Well you can share more ideas of where else it can be used, join our [Telegram Group](https://t.me/cyberhood)